DaanDeMeyer/reproc/README.md

 options:

-- If you're using CMake 3.11 or later you can use the CMake `FetchContent` API to use reproc in your project.
+- If you're using CMake 3.11 or later you can use the CMake `FetchContent` API to download reproc when running CMake.
 See
   <https://cliutils.gitlab.io/modern-cmake/chapters/projects/fetch.html> for an
   example.
 - Another option is to include reproc's repository as a git submodule.